LujhCoconut/LujhCoconut/README.md

 ## Hi there 👋

 My name is Jiahao Lu(卢佳豪).
-I am currently a first-year master student in Artificial Intelligence at Xiamen University(XMU).
+I am currently a first-year M.S. student in Artificial Intelligence at Xiamen University(XMU).
 My specific research focus is computer architecture and operating system.

 🔭 I’m currently working on tiered/heterogeneous memory system and memory reliability.
 I'm also interested in LLM memory management and communication.